Last Updated: 17 November 2025

 Add some kapton tape to the underside of the PCB to prevent any possibility of it making electrical contact with the top of the speaker.

-Convert Graham Farish Class 251 Midland Pullman to DCC Sound Convert Graham Farish Class 251 Midland Pullman to DCC Sound
+Fit DCC Sound to Graham Farish Class 251 Midland Pullman Fit DCC Sound to Graham Farish Class 251 Midland Pullman

 Step 3 - Refit PCB